• Skip to content

 Most young children squish food in their hands, throw food and bowls onto the floor, deliberately dribble with their mouths full, or refuse to eat.

-Here are some ideas to help you cut down on mealtime mess – and make it less stressful:
+Here are ideas to help you cut down on mealtime mess, so you and your child can enjoy mealtimes more.

-• Involve your child in setting the table, if he’s old enough.
-If your child has helped to set up the meal, he might be less inclined to mess it up.
+• Involve your child in setting the table, if they’re old enough.
+If your child has helped to set up the meal, they might be less inclined to mess it up.

 • Sit together and share mealtimes as a family.
 This lets you lead by example and show your child how to eat and behave at the table.
 But remember that it can take time for your child to learn these skills.

-You’ll find messes easier to clean up if you put some plastic or newspaper around your child as she eats.
+You’ll find messes easier to clean up if you put a plastic mat or old towels under your child’s highchair or chair as they eat.
 You can also try using a feeding smock or bib to keep clothes clean, and leaving bath time or a change of clothes until after meals.

-If your child’s messy eating continues into the preschool years, it’s a good idea to talk to your GP, child and family health nurse or dietitian about your child’s development.
+If your child’s messy eating continues into the preschool years, it’s a good idea to talk to your GP, your child and family health nurse or a dietitian about your child’s development.

 Supported By